COVID-19 entry restrictions for Antigua and Barbuda

 The island of Barbuda was seriously hit by hurricanes in September 2017.
 Many buildings were destroyed and reconstruction work is still taking place.
 If you’re planning to visit Barbuda you should monitor local and international weather updates, follow the advice of the local authorities and ensure your accommodation is secure.

 You can find further information on the impact of hurricanes on the website of the Caribbean Disaster Emergency Management Agency.

 UK health authorities have classified Antigua and Barbuda as having a risk of Zika virus transmission.
 For more information and advice, visit the National Travel Health Network and Centre website.

-Over 64,000 British nationals visit Antigua and Barbuda each year.
-Most visits are trouble-free but there have been incidents of crime including murder, armed robbery and sexual assault.
+Most visits to Antigua and Barbuda are trouble-free but there have been incidents of crime including murder, armed robbery and sexual assault.
 See Crime